caseBread/caseBread/README.md

 <br/>

 🙋‍♂️ Welcome to my GitHub!
-I'm Geonu Kim, a computer engineering graduate with a passion for web front-end development. </br> </br> I am current working as a front-end developer at Cashwalk Inc. </br> where I continue to enhance my skills in creating engaging and user-friendly web interfaces.
+I'm Geonu Kim, </br> I am a student majoring in Computer Engineering at Kyung Hee University </br> </br> I am current working as a front-end developer at Cashwalk Inc. </br> where I continue to enhance my skills in creating engaging and user-friendly web interfaces.
 </br>

 📚 <b>Tech Stack</b>